simco50/CBT-Presentation/CBT_Presentation.md

 ![](Resources/BinarySearch_Example_05.png)

 note: When stepping to the right child, we subtract the left child's value from our thread index.
 If you keep doing that until the value is smaller than 1, the node you end up on is the node associated with the thread index.
-Compared to scanning the entire bitfield from the very start for each thread, this algorithm is much more efficient and has a better worst case performance cost.

 ---